-Emerging legislation may add further pressure to available finance and this will be reviewed to ensure any further cost pressures are identified.
+Emerging legislation such as the Environment Act 2021, which deals with food waste (and other areas of waste services) may add further pressure to available finance and this will be reviewed to ensure any further cost pressures are identified.

 Disinvestment initiatives will be followed through to ensure they perform as expected and as the Council diversifies its capital investment into areas such as loans to Breckland Bridge Ltd, exposure to non-repayment will be carefully managed through the contract management arrangements in place.